drinkingtea/website/content/posts/model-system.md

 a type from an external library).
 With the type info already living in the struct, the only use of the model is to pass the fields to the handlers.
-Once C++ receives proper reflection support, most of models can be deleted, but the type identifiers will still have uses.
+Once C++ receives proper reflection support, most models can be deleted, but the type identifiers will still have uses.

 ## Type Descriptors